Peach Pie Bars

 The topping for the bars is exactly the same as the crust; just reserve some and sprinkle it on top.
 I like to finish them off with a little powdered sugar glaze, but this step is optional — I can’t blame anyone if they want to dig in and skip waiting for the glaze to harden!

-How to Store Peach Pie Bars
+Recommended Tools to Make Peach Pie Bars

 Tips and Tricks for the Best Peach Pie Bars